I-surfaces from surfaces with one exceptional unimodal point: Surfaces with an exceptional unimodal double points of type or

+So assume for contradiction that $f^* K_S>0$, so $S$ is a relatively minimal elliptic fibration and $K_S$ is a union of multiples of Kodaira fibres.
+But $-1 = K_X.\tilde G = \tilde G^2 + \sum a_i E_i.\tilde G$ shows that the blow down $f$ happens away from the support of $f^*K_S$, so $K_S$ is supported on a configuration of curves as given in Table \ref{tab: info Z and W}.
+This is impossible, so $S$ is a K3 surface as claimed. \end{proof}

-\begin{lem} In the case of singularities of type $Z_{11}, Z_{12}, Z_{13},W_{12}$, and $W_{13}$, the surface $X$ is birational to $K3$ surface with ADE singularities which is the double cover of $\IP^2$ branched along a plane sextic $\Delta$. \end{lem} \begin{proof} By Lemma \ref{K3} the map $f\colon X\to S$ is one blow up.
-Let $G$ be the $(-1)$-curve to be contracted on $X$.
+\begin{lem} In the case of singularities of type $Z_{11}, Z_{12}, Z_{13},W_{12}$, and $W_{13}$, the surface $X$ is birational to a $K3$ surface with ADE singularities which is the double cover of $\IP^2$ branched along a plane sextic $\Delta$. \end{lem} \begin{proof} By Lemma \ref{K3} the map $f\colon X\to S$ is one blow up.
+Let $G$ be the $(-1)$-curve contracted on $X$.
 Recall that